 When deciding which goal to work toward together, make sure it’s a SMART one:

-Use a Personal or Family Budget Worksheet or Planner
+2- Use a Budget Worksheet or Online Budgeting Tools

-There’s an answer to the question, “How do I keep track of all of this?!” and it’s a simple one.
+There’s a simple answer to the question, “How do I keep track of all of this?!”
 Use a free tool!
 There are many great options out there, already set up and ready for you to just plug in your numbers.
 Categories have already been created and calculations will tally your totals automatically.

 All you need to do is download one of the following that fits your needs and you’re ready to begin:

-Using either a family budget planner or a personal budget worksheet takes most of the effort out of setting up and tracking your budgets, making it much more likely to succeed.
+Using either a spreadsheet, template, online tool, or mobile app takes most of the effort out of setting up and tracking your budgets, making it much more likely to succeed.

 No matter your budgeting style, you should always plan for the unexpected expense because one always seems to turn up.
 Include a buffer line in your monthly budget.
 If you find a frequently occurring unexpected expense hitting that buffer, it’s time to graduate that expense to a budget line all its own.